 There are not many common tourist facilities set up in Amed yet.
-For instance there are no ATMs or banks in Amed.
-If you need to get some money, then you will need to make a short drive of half an hour to Amlapura, the main town of the Kerangasem province.
+For instance, there are no ATMs or banks in Amed.
+If you need to get some money, then you will need to make a short drive of half an hour to Amlapura, the main town of the Karangasem province.

 We did see some money changers scattered throughout the villages of which the majority were found in Lipah.
-As for internet it seems like it is becoming more accessible.
+As for the internet, it seems like it is becoming more accessible.

-Not only do they like to discover the marine life in Amed area, but they also take the boat up to Tulamben where dives around the USS liberty ship wreck is the most popular thing to do here.
+There are a couple of interesting things to do in Amed.
+The obvious one is snorkeling or diving.
+Not only are travelers discovering marine life in the Amed area, but they also take the boat up to Tulamben.
+Diving around the USS Liberty shipwreck is the most popular thing to do.

-Amed's crystal calm waters is also perfect to get your PADI.
-These courses and many others such as freediving are offered by the diving resorts in town.
-If English isn't a language you are comfortable with, it will be possible to find an instructor who can speak an other language such a German or Japanese too.
+Amed is also perfect to get your PADI.
+These courses and many others such as free-diving are offered by the diving resorts in town.
+If English isn’t a language you are comfortable with, it will be possible to find an instructor who can speak another language such a German or Japanese.

-You won't find a tropical white sand beach in this part of the island.
-Instead Amed's beaches are rocky and/or have volcanic black sand and there are no waves so it is not popular among sunbathers or surfers.
+You won’t find a tropical white sand beach in this part of the island.
+Instead, the beaches are rocky and/or have volcanic black sand and there are no waves so it is not popular among sunbathers or surfers.
 So not surprisingly, this part of the island is still one of the quietest.
-Let's hope it remains that way..
+Let’s hope it remains that way.

-For cultural attractions arrange one of the many tours leaving from Amed which mainly show the highlights of this part of the island, such as climbing Gunung Agung, visiting the water palace at Tirta Gangga, known for its natural water pools and hiking or cycling through the countryside.
+For other attractions arrange one of the many tours leaving from Amed.
+These will show you the highlights of this part of the island.
+Think about things such as climbing Gunung Agung, visiting the water palace at Tirta Gangga or hiking and cycling through the countryside.

-In this area you are still able to see the traditional way of salt production.
-Cafe Garam/Hotel Uyah Amed and Spa has created a large area where you can learn about the whole process of salt winning.
-Along the main street through the villages you can also buy little bundles of original sea salt.
+In this area, you are still able to see the traditional way of salt production.
+Cafe Garam at Hotel Uyah has created a large area where you can learn about the whole process of salt winning.
+Along the main street through the villages, you can also buy little bundles of original sea salt.